 Applicants to the Master program must have graduated from an accredited college or university with a bachelor degree or equivalent.
 The applicant's grade point average for all college-level work must be at least a "C" (2.0 on a 4.0 scale).

-In addition to academic regulations, the Northeast Campus has some specific prerequisites concerning Christian conduct.
+In addition to academic regulations, the Northeast Branch has some specific prerequisites concerning Christian conduct.
 These requirements are summarized below.
-A further explanation is available by contacting the Northeast Campus, or by reading the Catalog.
+A further explanation is available by contacting the Northeast Branch, or by reading the Catalog.

 Christian Experience and Conduct

 The Northeast Branch of Mid-America Baptist Theological Seminary is a Christian institution whose primary purpose is to provide graduate theological training for effective service in church-related and missions vocations.
 Applicants to the Seminary must have professed Christ as Savior for at least one year before registration.
 Maturity of character, personal integrity, and commitment to Christian service are necessary for acceptable study in the Seminary.

 Regulation Regarding Divorce

 The Seminary holds the position that marriage is intended to be a lifelong covenant between one woman and one man.
 The primary biblical passages that support this understanding are: Matthew 5:32; 19:3-9; Mark 10-9; Luke 16:18 and Malachi 2:16.
 Therefore, the Seminary seeks to honor God’s original intention of marriage and views divorce as a serious matter.